erikfredner/cv/cv.md

 "Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela." \hfill 2014 \
 *The Humanities at Stanford*

-### Podcasts
+### Podcast

+Andrea Goulet, Michelle Robinson, and Héctor Hoyos on crime narrative \hfill 2021

+Nicholas Paige on *Technologies of the Novel* \hfill 2021

 Dorothy Hale, Nancy Ruttenburg, and Alex Woloch on *The Novel and the New Ethics* \hfill 2021

-Sharon Marcus on her 2020 Ian Watt Lecture, "Reading as if for Death" \hfill 2020
+Sharon Marcus on her 2020 Ian Watt Lecture \hfill 2020

 Wai Chee Dimock, John Plotz, and Colin Milburn on planetary futures \hfill 2020